Tag Archives: Historic Holidays

 (By the Punxsutawney Are Historical and Genealogical Society)

-I stayed at the Cobblestone Hotel at 188 Alliance Drive, just outside of town which was nice because I was away from all the hubbub of the event, and it was very quiet.
+In 2016, I stayed at the Cobblestone Hotel at 188 Alliance Drive, just outside of town which was nice because I was away from all the hubbub of the event, and it was very quiet.
 The hotel is really nice, brand new only about a year old and the rooms are roomy and clean.
 (Note that the hotel closes down breakfast at 9:00am).
+The hotel was over-priced for the first night because it was the night before Groundhogs Day and then went down for Wednesday night.

 The Cobblestone Inn at 188 Alliance Drive